WASdev/sample.DefaultApplication/README.md

 So here we go, let's modernize DefaultApplication.
 We will start with the report produced by the WebSphere [binary scanner](https://developer.ibm.com/wasdev/downloads/#asset/tools-Migration_Toolkit_for_Application_Binaries) that tells us what to consider when moving an application from traditional WebSphere to Liberty.
 In WebSphere Application Server V9.0.0.11, you can easily produce a migration report for your applications from the enterprise applications collection page using the new Liberty advisor feature.

-The [migration report](./report/DefaultApplication.ear_MigrationReport.html)  TODO - change link to when in github  (http://htmlpreview.github.com/?https://github.com/cthigh/DefaultApplication/blob/master/report/DefaultApplication.ear_MigrationReport.html) tells us to focus on:
+The [migration report](http://htmlpreview.github.com/?https://github.com/WASdev/sample.DefaultApplication/blob/master/report/DefaultApplication.ear_MigrationReport.html) tells us to focus on:

 * Entity Enterprise JavaBeans (EJB)
 * Transaction propagation